rl-institut/open_plan/docs/parameters.rst

 * Inputs are necessary values for the optimization.
 * All inputs have default values that can be replaced by the user if desired.
-* It could also be a chance to specify for each input if it is a project input or a scenario input.
+* *It could also be a chance to specify for each input if it is a project input or a scenario input.*
-* It could also be a chance to explain the default value for each input in a short line.
+* *It could also be a chance to explain the default value for each input in a short line.*
+* *It could be nice to add the name of the view-component they are part of.*

 ..
 This file is generated automatically when conf.py is executed